ammarhakim/ammar-simjournal/je/je31/je31-antilim-adv.rst

 Square-top-hat advection test
 -----------------------------

-As a severe test of the algorithm I initialize the simulation with a "square top-hat", i.e.
+As a severe test of the algorithm we initialize the simulation with a "square top-hat", i.e.

 .. math::